payu-india/CMS-Chatbot/docs/Third-party verification/seamless-integration-tpv/upi-integration-for-tpv.md

 ---
 ## Prerequisites

 Merchant Hosted or S2S (Seamless) integration has to be done as per the standard kit.
-For more information, refer to  [UPI Integration](doc:collect-payments-with-upi-seamless).

 ## Step 1: Validate VPA

 When your customer makes payment through UPI, you can validate the customer’s Virtual Payment Address (VPA) and then initiate payment.
 The **validateVpa** API is used to validate the UPI handle.
 Validate the VPA (UPI handle) using the **validateVpa** API.
-For more information, refer to [Validate VPA Handle API](https://docs.payu.in/v2/reference/v2-validate-vpa-api/).
+For more information, refer to <Anchor label="Validate VPA Handle API" target="_blank" href="https://docs.payu.in/v2/reference/v2-validate-vpa-api/">Validate VPA Handle API</Anchor>.

 ***